Easy Blackberry Cobbler Recipe

 Blackberry cobbler in a white 9x13 baking dish ready to be served.

-Resting the cobbler allows the fruit and juices to be easier to serve.
+Resting the cobbler for a few minutes allows the fruit and juices to thicken a bit and “set”.
+All the flavors marry, making it incredibly delicious and easier to serve.

 Storage Tips

-To reheat.
-To reheat in the oven, cover with foil and reheat until heated throughout, about 20 minutes.
+Reheat.
+To reheat in the oven, cover with foil and reheat until heated through, about 20 minutes.
 To reheat in the microwave, reheat in 30-second intervals until warm in a microwave-safe container.

 Substitutions and Variations

 Gluten-Free Blackberry Cobbler.
-Use your favorite gluten-free flour for baking substitute.
+Use your favorite gluten-free flour as a substitute for baking.

 Dairy-Free Blackberry Cobbler.
 Use your favorite dairy-free milk (such as oat milk) and dairy-free butter substitutes.